 In contrast to deer, we did not detect strong negative impacts from pigs in the native limestone forest, and pigs are one of the last major vertebrate dispersers on an island that has lost its native dispersers.
 We know that pigs are present in these forests, and their wallows are abundant in ravine forests.
 However, unlike other forest types, the forest floor in a limestone karst forest is rocky and rigid [29,31], which would be difficult for pigs to root and wallow in, thereby limiting the extent of their damage to seedlings.
-In contrast, feral pigs in Hawaii and Malaysia cause seedling mortality, increase erosion, affect biogeochemical cycling, and spread invasive plants [17,47-49].
-These damaging processes are unlikely to impact the rocky substrates in limestone karst forests.
-Removing pigs in Guam could have detrimental effects to plant species that have been limited by the lack of dispersers, especially in limestone karst forests, where they are less likely to cause damage through rooting and wallowing.
+In contrast, feral pigs in Hawaii and Malaysia cause seedling mortality, increase erosion, affect biogeochemical cycling, and spread invasive plants [17,48-50].
+These impacts are unlikely to be as severe in the rocky substrates of Guam's limestone karst forests.
+Rather, removing pigs from the limestone forests on Guam could have detrimental effects to plant species that have been limited by the lack of dispersers.
 We recognize pigs would likely have a greater impact in areas, such as secondary forest or volcanic forest, with more soil.
 However, the role of non-native species must be evaluated on the basis of each habitat and ecological situation, rather than on a species basis.
 We encourage more studies into the distribution, abundance, and potential seed dispersal capabilities of pigs in Guam.

 Invasive species are normally managed with the goal of control or eradication, but in novel ecosystems with multiple species and factors contributing to ecological changes, a blanket approach may not be wise.
-Feral ungulates are components of novel ecosystems around the world, and although their negative effects are well-documented [50-52], there are a few examples where they play beneficial roles [53,54] or have unexpectedly insignificant effects on native flora [55,56].
+Feral ungulates are components of novel ecosystems around the world, and although their negative effects are well-documented [51-53], there are a few examples where they play beneficial roles [54,55] or have unexpectedly insignificant effects on native flora [56,57].
 While the novel ecosystems of Guam provide an important context in determining the relative detriment or benefit of these ungulates, the natural limestone karst forest features, which are easier for deer to traverse in, but more difficult for pigs to root and wallow in, also played a large role in determining this.
 A similar study in the clay soils of Guam would likely produce different results.
 Ungulate eradication is an important restoration tool, especially in island environments where ungulates are considered destructive invasive species [57].
 Although this may still be the preferred management tool for Guam’s systems, there may be unintended consequences.
 These include the release of invasive plant species [15,58] or reduced seed dispersal [53].
 Natural resource managers would be aided by discerning which non-native species serve important functions and which species are especially destructive in a particular habitat type, before implementing conservation actions in a novel ecosystem.